ShaunCurtis/Blazr.Demo.Components/Documents/A-Deep-Dive-into-the-Component/Introduction.md

 *Components are implemented using a combination of C# and HTML markup in Razor component files with the .razor file extension.*

-What is does rather than what it is, and not all strictly true.
+More what is does rather than what it is.
+And not all strictly true.

 From a programming perspective, a component is simply: